 The Concorde Room is BA’s most exclusive lounge category and I first reviewed this lounge in 2015.
 It is better than the other Business and First Class lounges that BA offers across the globe.
 The Concorde Room is the very best lounge at London Heathrow Terminal 5.

 The Concorde was named after the iconic aircraft that was based in Terminal 4.
-The Concorde Room back then was the dedicated departure lounge for that service and the only BA lounge, which allowed you to board the plane directly from the lounge.
+Back then, the Concorde Room was the dedicated departure lounge for that service and the only BA lounge, which allowed you to board the plane directly from the lounge.
 At Heathrow today, as far as I know, you can only board directly from the Emirates Lounge in Heathrow Terminal 3.

 This lounge can only be accessed if you’re flying First Class on British Airways (one guest is welcome as well) or if you hold a Concorde Room card, given out for earning 5,000 tier points in a year.